keiran-rowell/keiran-rowell.github.io/_posts/2026-03-01-fire-and-brimestone.md

 {:.figcaption}

  4 billion years later, far removed from the [sulfur-eating microbes](https://doi.org/10.1073/pnas.2019021117) that still [cluster around deep-sea vents](https://www.livescience.com/extreme-microbes-underwater-volcano.html), humans toil at the base of volcanic craters to harvest the same element for their own purposes.

 ### Mountains of fire: Ijen's sulfur volcano

 In the Indonesian archipelago a mining crew descends at dawn into the bowels of volcano Ijen to start their work.
 They are often surrounded by the hellfire of the element they are extracting: flames that burn not devilish red but ghostly blue.

 ![Ijen fire](/images/Ijen_fire.jpg)

-Blue fire spewing forth from the sulfur mine around Ijen volcano complex.
+Blue fire spewing forth from the sulfur mine around the Ijen volcano complex.
 [Trian Wida Charisma](https://flic.kr/p/AZLUcx) [CC BY-NC 2.0]
 {:.figcaption}

-These "soldiers of sulfur" are here for *emas setan* --- <span style="color:#F1DD38">Satan's gold</span>. [*Description of why sulfur is left in high concentrations in volcanoes*]  [*Description of low global pay, but slightly above the tourism industry*].

-Sulfur mines now, are largely "museumified" but were once rich veins of the element [that fuelled the birth of the British chemical industry supporting the textile trade](https://www.journals.uchicago.edu/doi/epdf/10.1086/705370) and any deposits were once worth going to war to garuantee cheap supply.
+These "soldiers of sulfur" are here for *emas setan* --- <span style="color:#F1DD38">Satan's gold</span>.
+Toxic hydrogen sulfide ($\ce{H2S}$)  and sulfur dioxide ($\ce{SO2}$) gases risen hot from the caldera, crashing into the cooler atmospheric air mass.
+The triggered chemical reaction and phase change is so rapid that sulfur leaves its bonding partners and immediately desublimates.
+Yellow crystals of the volcano's breath solidify at its base.
+Sulfur mines are now largely museums for tourists, but were once valuable deposits of the element [that fuelled the birth of the British chemical industry finishing the textile trade](https://www.journals.uchicago.edu/doi/epdf/10.1086/705370).
+Any deposits were once worth going to war over to guarantee cheap supply.

 ### An infernal gateway: sulfur and the Sicilian Mafia